 What are the central themes of Hélène Giannecchini’s work?

-What archives has Hélène Giannecchini utilized?
+Which archives has Hélène Giannecchini exploited?

 - Authenticity: The photographs are living testimonies of the time and struggles.